-This drawing is based on one of my own photographs of a children’s art project that was very dear to me.
+This large charcoaldrawing is based on my own photograph of a children’s art project that was very dear to me.

 May all children have the opportunity to play like these two.

-For this drawing I used a sanding technique to burnish the charcoal in the paper instead of just drawing on the surface.
-Annie Murphy Robinson's online lessons on charcoal sanding have been very inspirational.
+For these two charcoaldrawings I used a sanding technique to burnish the charcoal in heavy paper instead of just drawing on the surface.
+Annie Murphy Robinson uses this technique to create her impressive drawings and her online lessons on charcoal sanding have been very inspirational.
 The process is time consuming and labor intensive but it opens new possibilities for detailing and makes the drawing more intense and durable.

 Pressure (2022, still unframed, available).
 About the challenges of being young in todays world.